 The research of medicinal mushrooms continues to this day at several respected scientific institutions.
 For more information on research published you should head over to PubMed and type in the keyword: medicinal mushrooms.

-Wild mushrooms contain a variable amount of polysaccharides.
+Wild mushrooms contain a variable amount of polysaccharides, and antioxidants, even ergocalciferols.
 Those containing the least are button mushrooms.
-As mentioned Shiitake, and Maitake contain a good amount, and a variety called Lion's Mane contains a good source and is used for by some for conditions involving neurological conditions.
+As mentioned Shiitake, and Maitake contain a good amount, and a variety called Lion's Mane contains a specific source used for by some for health issues involving neurological conditions.

 Every fall and spring I enjoy forging for mushrooms and preparing them.
 Take a look at the recipe section of my blog and you will find a recipe or two there.
 I'll post one of my favorites from my book 'Cooking through Cancer Treatment to Recovery' -- Wild Mushroom Pate with Walnuts.